 If the patient suffers harm as a result of unlicensed medicine manipulation, the prescriber and medication administrator (or person recommending the practice) could be judged legally liable.

 If you have any questions about us, or would like to know more – please don’t hesitate to contact us.
-We would be happy to help with any medication management queries you might have, or alternatively please request a product reference guide for details about the liquid medicines we have available.
+We would be happy to help with any medication management queries you may have, or alternatively download the Rosemont App for details about the liquid medicines we have available.